Easy Power Bowls

 A variation we often take on these veggie kabobs?
 Brushing the veggies with a sauce!
 Skip the seasonings above and just go with the sauce.
 You’ll want to do it twice: once before they go on the grill, and then a generous slather afterwards.
 Here are a few sauces we’ve tried and loved:

-Heat and grill time for veggie kabobs
+Grill time for veggie kabobs

 Once you’ve cut and seasoned the veggie kabobs, throw the them on the grill!
 Here are the specifics on timing and heat level (or jump right to the recipe):